martinmicunda/tweet-map/README.md

     npm install
     ```

-(Note1: If you are getting error with github try this "git config --global url."https://".insteadOf git://".
+*Note1: If you are getting error with github try this "git config --global url."https://".insteadOf git://".* <br />
- Note2: Make sure all 3rd dependencies from package.json and bower.json are isntalled on your local machine")
+*Note2: Make sure all 3rd dependencies from package.json and bower.json are isntalled on your local machine.*

 ### Configure Twitter API
 Go to [dev.twitter.com](https://dev.twitter.com/apps/new) and register an application.
 A set of keys will be created for you and you have to add them to [development.json](https://github.com/martinmicunda/tweet-map/blob/master/server/src/app/config/env/development.json) file.